johnsc1/ccal-web/README.md

 ### Overview

-This is a WIP project for building a website which illustrates the practical application of Community Code Archival Librarianship, a method of approaching a Github repository, for educational purposes.
-The website will be accompanied by an annotated bibliography of supporting capta.
+This is a WIP project for building an introductory tutorial which illustrates the practical application of Community Code Archival Librarianship, a method of approaching a Github repository, for educational purposes.
+The tutorial will be in the form of an interactive website, and include an annotated bibliography of supporting capta to provide an access point for research in the digital humanities.